sourcegraph/about/blogposts/2021/career-framework.md

 These roles tend to be better defined in bigger companies.
 We’re just starting to get to the size where an IC5 or staff engineer role can be well-defined.

 Our struggle is parallel to that of a 10-person startup trying to define a VP of Engineering.
 Are you actually a VP?
 Or are you really just a manager?
-It's hard to define higher levels when your company is small and the problem ladders up as you grow.
+It’s hard to define higher levels when your company is small and the problem ladders up as you grow.

 As such, IC5 and above are the most likely to change during calibration.